mincasurong/pytorch_lightning_basic_lib/README.md

 ### Data Module

 1. **TabularDataModule**: A PyTorch Lightning DataModule for handling tabular data.
+Select features by analyzing correlation between inputs and output, and colinearity between each inputs

 ### Model